Child labour in Pakistan

 Child labour in Pakistan is the employment of children to work in Pakistan, which causes them mental, physical, moral and social harm.
 Child labour takes away the education from children.
 The Human Rights Commission of Pakistan estimated that in the 1990s, 11 million children were working in the country, half of whom were under age ten.
 In 1996, the median age for a child entering the work force was seven, down from eight in 1994.
 It was estimated that one quarter of the country's work force was made up of children.
+Child labor stands out as a significant issue in Pakistan, primarily driven by poverty.
+The prevalence of poverty in the country has compelled children to engage in labor, as it has become necessary for their families to meet their desired household income level, enabling them to afford basic necessities like butter and bread.

 Demographics

 As of 2005–2006, it is estimated that 37 percent of working boys were employed in the wholesale and retail industry in urban areas, followed by 22 percent in the service industry and 22 percent in manufacturing.
 48 percent of girls were employed in the service industry while 39 percent were employed in manufacturing.
 In rural areas, 68 percent of working boys were joined by 82 percent of working girls.
 In the wholesale and retail industry the percentage of girls was 11 percent followed by 11 percent in manufacturing.

 Child labour in Pakistan is perhaps most rampant in the city of Multan, which is an important production centre for export goods.

 For children working at brick kilns in Punjab, a survey was conducted by the Punjab Labour Department.
 According to the latest figures of the survey, the department identified 10,347 brick kilns in Punjab and a total of 126,779 children were seen at these sites.
 Out of the total, the survey identified that 32,727 children were not attending schools.
 For the school-going children, a total of 71,373 children were enrolled in public schools, of whom 41,017 were males and 30,356 were females.
 A total of 13,125 children were attending private schools; 7,438 were males and 5,687 were females.
 As many as 9,554 children were enrolled in non-formal education institutes.